cherkesovbasil/cherkesovbasil/README.md

 ___
 ## About me:

 I'm an engineer in a company that develops scientific devices based on ionizing radiation.
-I have a B.E. of Engineering (*micro- and nanoelectronic systems and technologies*).
+I have a B.E. of Engineering (*specialisation - micro- and nanoelectronic systems and technologies*).
 I'm learning how to code on python and like the feeling when I can finally solve a difficult problem.

 *Especially if I was up all night dealing with it))*
 ___